The European Library

 Search for images:

-VIA (Visual Information Access) is Harvard's online union catalog documenting the arts, material culture, and social history.
-VIA contains descriptive records and images representing paintings, sculpture, photography, drawings, prints, architecture, decorative arts, trade cards, rubbings, theater designs, maps and plans.
-Participating repositories include archives, museums, libraries, and other collections throughout Harvard University.
-New material is added to VIA daily.
+HOLLIS Images is the Harvard Library's dedicated image catalog.
+It includes content from archives, museums, libraries, and other collections throughout Harvard University documenting the arts, material culture, and social history.
+HOLLIS Images contains descriptive records and images representing paintings, sculpture, photography, drawings, prints, architecture, decorative arts, trade cards, rubbings, theater designs, maps and plans.
 High resolution images may be downloaded.